solana-foundation/developer-content/developers/courses/solana-course/content/pda.md

 Solana keypairs can be found on what is called the Ed25519 Elliptic Curve (Ed25519).
-Ed25519 is a deterministic signature scheme that Solana uses to generate corresponding public and private keys.
+Ed25519 is a deterministic signature scheme that Solana uses to generate corresponding public and secret keys.
 Together, we call these keypairs.

 Alternatively, PDAs are addresses that lie _off_ the Ed25519 curve.
-This effectively means they are public keys _without_ a corresponding private key.
+This effectively means they are public keys _without_ a corresponding secret key.
 This property of PDAs is essential for programs to be able to sign on their behalf, but we'll cover that in a future lesson.